sidd-dot/Body-Fitness-Web/README.md

 # Body-Fitness-Web
-A Fitness website dedicated to promoting physical well-being and health.
+A simple BodyFitness website dedicated to promoting physical well-being and health.
 <br>
 To check the website:-
 <br>